 A great example is a check-out flow, where a customer puts an item into a cart, the cart accounts for all its products, those products are then priced, and finally you trigger a payment event using a credit card or an alternative payment.
 That could consist of eight to 15 containers making up that flow.
 But, today, there are no tools to illustrate the interdependence between Kubernetes clusters and how the containers should be versioned, updated, and managed.
 All of the physical monitoring happens today at the Kubernetes level, not physically at the container level.

-It is the age-old problem where the bug gets in the production and then you have to go back all the way to the design in order to figure out where the issue was.
+It is the age-old problem where the bug gets into production and then you have to go back all the way to the design in order to figure out where the issue was.
 It would be nice if you understood that problem at the design level, and could iterate the testing of it before having it in the production.

 John: What is a long-standing challenge in software development that you’ve seen throughout your career?